-- Xp, p is true on the next instant - $\mathbf{F}p$, eventually p is true - $p\mathbf{U}q$, q is eventually true and p is true until q is true - $\mathbf{G}p$, globally (i.e. in every instant) p is true - $p\mathbf{B}q$, p is true before q is true - pWq, weak until: p is always true or p is true until q is true
+• $\mathbf{F}p$, eventually p is true

+- pUq, q is eventually true and p is true until q is true - $\mathbf{G}p$, globally (i.e. in every instant) p is true - $p\mathbf{B}q$, p is true before q is true - pWq, weak until: p is always true or p is true until q is true

-Example 5 Let us see how the clauses of the contracts in Example 2 can be expressed in LTL.
-We assume a vocabulary \mathcal{V} containing the event variables {purchase, use, missedFlight, refund, dateChange}.
+EXAMPLE 5.
+Let us see how the clauses of the contracts in Example 2 can be expressed in LTL.
+We assume a vocabulary V containing the event variables {purchase, use, missedFlight, refund, dateChange}.
 First, we need to model the intuitive meaning of the events in the vocabulary with some additional clauses that are common to all three airfares.
 Informally:

-- C1 The ticket is purchased once. - C2 The ticket has to be purchased before any of the following events: it is used, the flight missed or rescheduled, or the customer is refunded. - C3 If the flight is missed, the ticket is unusable unless rescheduled - C4 If a refund is issued, then no other event can happen - C5 If the ticket is used, then no other event can happen

-The full LTL specification is then:
+- C1 The ticket is purchased once. - C2 The ticket has to be purchased before any of the following events: it is used, the flight missed or rescheduled, or the customer is refunded. - C3 If the flight is missed, the ticket is unusable unless rescheduled - C4 If a refund is issued, then no other event can happen - C5 If the ticket is used, then no other event can happen The full LTL specification is then: - C0 In this case, we force the fact that only one event happens in each instant.